 Where the Youth Vote Can Be Decisive in the 2022 Elections

 Young people are vital participants in our democracy.
 In recent elections, tens of thousands of young people have acted as poll workers and volunteered for campaigns, millions have registered and convinced others to vote, and many more have advocated for issues that affect their daily lives.
-Youth are also a rising force at the ballot box who had historic voter turnout in 2018 and 2020.
-Yet too often they remain ignored by political campaigns and organizations who neglect or underinvest in youth outreach.
-When that happens, young people’s voices are excluded from conversations about issues that affect them, and their massive potential to shape election results goes unfulfilled.
+Youth are also a rising force at the ballot box and had historic voter turnout in 2018 and 2020.
+Yet too often they remain ignored by political campaigns and organizations who neglect or underinvest in youth outreach, or target only a fraction of youth.
+When that happens, a wide diversity of young people’s voices are excluded from conversations about issues that affect them, and their massive potential to shape election results may not be fully realized.

-CIRCLE’s 2022 Youth Electoral Significance Index (YESI) seeks to quantify that potential for electoral impact and to serve as a tool for stakeholders to direct their efforts and resources to reach diverse communities of youth across the country.
-The YESI includes two data-based rankings that incorporate more than a dozen indicators to highlight the top 10 Senate and Governor races where youth have an especially high likelihood to play a decisive role in 2022—if they are engaged.
+CIRCLE’s 2022 Youth Electoral Significance Index (YESI) seeks to quantify young people’s likely electoral impact, and to serve as a tool for stakeholders to direct their efforts and resources to reach diverse communities of youth across the country.
+The YESI includes three data-based rankings that incorporate more than a dozen indicators to highlight the top 10 U.S. Senate, House, and Governor races where youth have an especially high likelihood to play a decisive role in 2022—especially if they are encouraged and supported to vote.

 2022 Youth Electoral Significance Index

-Find the full rankings and read more about the factors that contribute to high potential for youth electoral impact in each race.
+Find the updated full rankings and read more about the factors that contribute to high potential for youth electoral impact in each race.
+You can also access our social media toolkit to post about the YESI rankings and the power of young voters.

 About the Rankings